danx123/macan-video-player/README.md

 ---

 📝 Changelog — Macan Video Player
-3.5.5
-🛠 Fixed
+3.6.0
+- Improve Performance
-- Update Engine for online streaming
+- Update Engine (macan-engine)
-- Change subprocess to QProcess

 ⚡ Note:
 The source code shared is the base/mainframe.
 For a stable version with all the above features, use the binary release on the official release page.